 60%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at listing specific capabilities (sentiment analysis, entity recognition, PII, etc.) and correctly names the Azure AI Text Analytics SDK.
-However, the 'Use when' clause is too generic ('natural language processing on text'), which weakens both completeness and distinctiveness.
-Adding more specific trigger scenarios and user-facing language would significantly improve skill selection accuracy.
+The description excels at listing specific capabilities (sentiment analysis, entity recognition, PII, etc.) but falls short on trigger guidance.
+The 'Use for natural language processing on text' clause is too vague to help Claude distinguish this skill from other NLP tools.
+Adding more specific trigger scenarios and user-facing keywords would significantly improve skill selection accuracy.

 Suggestions